GitDiaryBot/GitDiaryBot/README.rst

 GitDiaryBot
 ===========

+This file is intended for developers, if you want to use GitDiaryBot, go to [it's page](https://gitdiarybot.github.io/).

 Telegram bot, that writes incoming messages to a text file and synchronizes using Git repository.
 In addition to plain text input it also understands locations, voice recordings and photos.